gphat/bullfinch/docs/Performance.md

     	"queue": "metrics",
     	// optional: timeout, how often to send in seconds, defaults to 60 "timeout": "60",
-    	// optional: how long to wait between connection retry attempts, defaults to 20 "retry_time": 20,
-    	// optional: how many times to try and connect, defaults to 5 "retry_attempts": 5
     },
     "workers" : [
         …